 2. TestDaF Exam

-If you’re interested or planning to study in any German University where the medium of communication and instruction is not English, then you will have to pass one of the two German fluency exam i.e. TestDAF or DSH.
-All German universities and institutions of higher education recognise the TestDaF and DSH certificate.
+If you’re interested or planning to study in any German University where the medium of communication and instruction is not English.
+In that case, you will have to pass one of the two German fluency exam, i.e., TestDAF or DSH.
+All German universities and institutions of higher education recognize the TestDaF and DSH certificate.

 Students taking admission for courses taught in the English language are not required to take these exams.
-For the majority of degree programmes, Adequate knowledge of German is required to be admitted to the Universities in Germany.
-It also provides evidence of your proficiency in German to research institutes and employers.
+For the majority of degree programs, Adequate knowledge of German is expected to be admitted to the Universities in Germany.
+It also provides evidence of your German proficiency test to research institutes and employers.

-TestDaF stands for Test Deutsch als Fremdsprache, i.e. Test of German as a Foreign Language.
-It is an internationally recognized advanced level German language proficiency test and spans levels B2.2. to C1.2 of the CEFR (Common European Framework of Languages).
+TestDaF stands for Test Deutsch ALS Fremdsprache, i.e., Test of German as a Foreign Language.
+It is an internationally recognized advanced level German proficiency test and spans levels B2.2.
+To C1.2 of the CEFR (Common European Framework of Languages).